tuuhin/RecorderApp/README.md

 - :world_map: **Location** : Some mediacodec like `acc` and `three_gpp` can add a additional location data with the recording.You can view this location data on other devices which can read metadata.

+## :new: What's new

+The current version have these new changes added to the app

+- **Search recordings** Finding old recording was a mess thus a search feature is added, user can search via `time`, `category` and obviously via name

+- **Transitions** Added some shared bounds transition to the app,animations like `containter-transform` is added.

 ## :hammer_and_wrench: Getting Started